tranvansang/clean-fetch/README.md

 			? <Loading/>
 			: null
 ```
+This `useTimedOut` hook is available in [misc-hooks](https://www.npmjs.com/package/misc-hooks) package.
 - For now, both `data` and `Error`'s types are defined.
 We will improve the type definition in the future.

 ### Component Usage